 If you have an oily t-zone hours after washing a face and not applying any products, are usually prone to blemishes and breakouts regardless of the time of the year, climate or environmental factors and can detect congestion and blocked, enlarged pores on certain areas of the face such as around the nose, cheeks and chin, then you would fit into this category.
-It is still important to moisturise skin using an oil free moisturiser also to make sure your incorporate salicylic acid and glycolic acid in your skin care for cleansing the pores thoroughly and for skin cell regeneration.
+It is still important to moisturise skin using an oil free moisturiser and also to make sure you incorporate salicylic acid and glycolic acid in your skincare for cleansing the pores thoroughly and for skin cell regeneration.

 If your skin feels dry, tight, taut and parched after washing your face and not applying any products for a number of hours, then you would fall into this category.
 Chapped and flaky skin, fine lines and milia due to extreme dryness is what you are likely to develop in this skin type.
 Keeping your skin coated with intensive moisturisers is extremely important in this case to prevent premature ageing.
 Also, switch to a high strength moisturiser for colder months and exfoliate often.

-This type of skin can usually be detected in early 30’s as the wear and tear of time starts showing up on the skin causing it to look older and lacking lustre.
+This type of skin can usually be detected in the early 30s as the wear and tear of time start showing up on the skin causing it to look older and lacking lustre.
 Again salicylic acid skin care products play an important part in maintaining that youthful glow on the skin.
-Use of intensely moisturising eye creams and face masks can reduce the formation of fine lines and wrinkles.
+The use of intensely moisturising eye creams and face masks can reduce the formation of fine lines and wrinkles.
 Indulge in professional facial treatments once a month to revive and rejuvenate skin.

 Adapting your skincare to your skin type